lsst-dm/dmtn-302/index.md

 The local part corresponds to the `query` component of a URI and can additional be fine-tuned by the use of a fragment.
 This document will address the naming authority, resource key, and query parts of the URI.

+IVOIDs are used in the ObsCore standard, in particular, for the following fields: `obs_publisher_did`, `obs_creator_did`, and `publisher_id`.
+The roles of these fields, and how we will use them, are discussed below.
 While IVOIDs do provide a standard means of labeling datasets, with the intention of stability across the lifetime of the publisher, they are not equivalent to, and are not substitutes for, the use of DOIs for LSST entities and datasets.
 Those are discussed elsewhere, primarily in DMTN-318.